rdumusc/DisplayCluster/doc/RelNotes.md

 ## New Features

+* Added an optional clock on the background
 * A new control area on the left of the background lets users open content, sessions and launch applications (via an optional Deflect qmlstreamer).
 * Added an option to open new PixelStream windows in focus mode